RaphaelIT7/gmod-holylib/README.md

 If no time is specified it defaults to [RealFrameTime()](https://wiki.facepunch.com/gmod/Global.RealFrameTime) It returns true on success, false if an update is already in progress.
 > [!NOTE]
+> For more detailed information, refer to the bass documentation.
 > [bass_Update documentation](https://www.un4seen.com/doc/#bass/BASS_Update.html)

 #### string bass.GetVersion()